krnsk0/krnsk0.dev/src/data/blog/skyscraper_1.md

 ## Implementing a Constraint Propagation Queue

-This works fine for handling any cells that were resolved by the edge clue constraints.
+This works for handling any cells that were resolved by the edge clue constraints.
 But what if propagating constraints from a resolved cell results in new resolved cells--that is, cells with only only one value not crossed off--such that we would want to propagate constraints from these cells, in turn?

 We could just call `propagateConstraints` repeatedly until we notice that nothing changes from one iteration to the next, checking every cell each time for for `cell.size === 1`.
 But this is a lot of extra work as most cells won't have changed.
 Instead, let's check constraint list size right after modifying a cell in `propagateFromResolvedCell`, which ensures we only check cells that have changed.